 Most of the injury compensation claims are individually insignificant.
-Significant claims are detailed in Note 5.
 They relate to personal injuries sustained where the Authority is alleged to be at fault (e.g. through failure to repair a road or pavement properly).
 Provision is made for those claims where it is deemed probable that the Authority will have to make settlement, based on past experience of court decisions about liability and the amount of damages payable.
 All outstanding claims are expected to be settled within few years.
 The Authority may be reimbursed by its insurers, but until claims are actually settled no income is recognised.